Public investors loved SaaS stocks in 2019, and startups should be thankful – TechCrunch

 Hello and welcome back to our regular morning look at private companies, public markets and the gray space in between.

 Today, something short.
-Continuing our loose collection of look backs of the past year, it’s worth remembering two related facts.
+Continuing our loose collection of looks back of the past year, it’s worth remembering two related facts.
 First, that this time last year SaaS stocks were getting beat up.
 And, second, that in the ensuing year they’ve risen mightily.

 If you are in a hurry, the gist of our point is that the recovery in value of SaaS stocks probably made a number of 2019 IPOs possible.
 And, given that SaaS shares have recovered well as a group, that the 2020 IPO season should be active as all heck, provided that things don’t change.